wahidhaa/playing_cards_in_R/README.md

        shuffle_blackjack()
        deal_blackjack()

-Each game's deck is independent -- shuffling or dealing from War has no effect on the Hearts or Blackjack decks.
+Note: Each game's deck is independent -- shuffling or dealing from War has no effect on the Hearts or Blackjack decks.